-As noted in \secref{qual_overview}, this can be explained by noting that the thermodynamic conditions of matter at the surface of neutrino decoupling are constant in time in the later part of the evolution, since the location of the neutrinosphere itself does not evolve significantly at this point \citep{Endrizzi:2019trv}.
-A similar observation also explains why the neutrino mean energies are the same, within a flavour, regardless of the masses or \ac{EOS} of the \ac{BNS} model (note the constant trend with respect to $\ltilde$ and $q$ in \figref{mean_ene_av}).
-The thermodynamics condition at the neutrinosphere are not only constant in time, but owing to the rather large radii of the neutrinospheres themselves ($\unit[\sim20]{km}$), they are also rather insensitive to variations in the bulk dynamics of the system driven by the initial conditions.
-We speculate that this could result from two main reasons.
-One the one hand, since the location of the equilibrium decoupling surface depends at leading order on the matter density, it is likely that the properties of the accretion disc (and in particular of the density-temperature profile) are rather independent from the specific binary system, especially once the disc has reached a quasi-stationary state and a high degree of axisymmetry.
-On the other hand, matter temperature also influences the neutrino opacity, mostly through the energy of the diffusion thermal neutrinos.
-If a disc is hotter (\eg because it was formed in a more violent collision), the larger temperatures increase the opacity inside the disc, moving the decoupling surfaces at larger radii and, thus, lower temperatures.
-Clearly, these two effects tends to compensate each other, providing similar decoupling temperatures in all cases.
+This can be explained by noting that the thermodynamic conditions of matter at the surface of neutrino decoupling are constant in time in the later part of the evolution, since the location of the neutrinosphere itself does not evolve significantly at this point \citep{Endrizzi:2019trv}.